 The most pressing problem facing Henry II was restoring order to the company’s finances.
 For that he hired a group of MBA-trained officers from the Army Air Force’s Office of Statistical Control.
 They came as a team and billed themselves as efficiency experts.
 After securing key positions throughout the company, these executives gained the nickname, Whiz Kids, for their youth and all the questions they asked of the old school Ford managers.
 The group came to be led by the brilliant and ambitious Robert McNamara.

 With the 1950s under way, the U.S. car market had divided into four roughly equal quarters.
-The popular-priced Ford and Chevrolet brands each split about half of all new car sales.
-General Motor’s mass class brands, Buick-Oldsmobile-Pontiac combined, held another 25%.
+The popular-priced Ford, Chevrolet and Plymouth brands together split a bit more than half of all new car sales.
+General Motor’s mass class brands, Buick-Oldsmobile-Pontiac, combined for another 25%.
 That left a dozen other makes, including Ford Motor’s own Mercury, to scramble for the remaining quarter.
 It was clear to the product men that any significant growth for Ford would have to come at the expense of the General’s B-O-P brands.